lemonnish/personal-website-travel/_posts/2014-07-28-sichuan-adventures.md

 ## Chengdu Research Base of Giant Panda Breeding

 <div class='img-gallery'>
-{% include photo.html url="panda-sign.jpg" alt="kids playing in front of the entrance sign" size="large" %}
+{% include photo.html url="panda-sign.jpg" alt="kids playing in front of the entrance sign" size="xlarge" %}
 </div>

 There are many many pandas here, ranging in age from infants to adults.
 However, because we got here in the middle of the day when it was warmer, all of the pandas had been moved indoors to avoid the heat.
 Here are some of the empty panda enclosures - quite spacious!